 We’ve collated some of the latest research to help you decide what feels like a comfortable or good retirement income to you.
 The model below shows expert estimates for a couple’s retirement income requirements based on basic, comfortable and luxury retirement lifestyles.
 It provides some very loose guidelines to what is often considered to be how much pension a married couple might need to live on comfortably.

 This chart shows the different estimates of average annual income requirements for retirees, collated from leading industry and government sources.
-The data is grouped into 3 different lifestyle types – basic, comfortable and luxury.
+The data is grouped into 3 different lifestyle types – minimum, moderate and comfortable.
 It shows the wildly varying estimates for how much you’ll need in retirement.

 AVERAGE RETIREMENT INCOME IN THE UK